alvaronieto02/Datathon-Viva-Aerobus-Milonga/README.md

 May 05, 2024

-Authors: Dylan Esaú Carreón Martínez, Missael Sepúlveda Ríos, Álvaro Jesús Nieto Gutiérrez & Jorge Ríos Corral \
+Authors: Dylan Esaú Carreón Martínez, Missael Sepúlveda Ríos, Álvaro Jesús Nieto Gutiérrez & Jorge Ríos Corral

 ## Description

-Based on the datasets `Filghts TEC_Valid.csv` and `Sales TEC_Valid.csv`.
+This projects implements the training of a 4-layer and a 5-layer neural network with 2023 data from the datasets `Filghts TEC_Valid.csv` and `Sales TEC_Valid.csv`, respectively.
+The 4-layer NN predicts the occupancy of flights to estimate the number of passengers for flights scheduled for 2024 and part of 2025.
+The 5-layer NN predicts the number of products sold by category for flights schedule for 2024 and part of 2025.

 ##